 {

-// Convert screen coordinates to world coordinates
+// Convert mouse position from screen to world coordinates

 clickPos = Camera.main.ScreenToWorldPoint(Input.mousePosition);